 Heritage award for Edinburgh Castle

-Edinburgh Castle has been named the top heritage attraction in the UK for the third year running.
+Edinburgh Castle has been named the UK's best heritage attraction for the fourth year in a row.

-The visitor attraction got the honour at the British Travel Awards in London.
+The world-famous site welcomed a record number of visitors over the summer and scooped the honour at the British Travel Awards in London.